Indian Defence Accounts Service: About Defence Finance

-Training, initial appointments and peculiar position
+Training, Initial appointments and Career prospects

-The officers recruited to IDAS are offered elaborate training at various centres.
+The officers recruited to IDAS undergo elaborate training at various training academies and centres.
 First, a foundation training along with the All India Services at the Lal Bahadur Shastri National Academy of Administration (Mussoorie) for four months is imparted.
 After this, Induction Training is imparted at National Academy of Defence Financial Management, Pune.
 This is followed by a Professional Training Course at National Institute of Financial Management (Faridabad).
 Finally, there is a Departmental Training at National Academy Of Defence Financial Management at Pune.
-The entire training(including on-job training) lasts for a period of two years.
+The entire training (including on-job training) lasts for a period of two years.
 After this, on passing the Departmental Examination, the probationers are confirmed into the Junior Time Scale grade.

-The officers are then posted as either the assistant CDA or deputy IFA (Integrated Financial Adviser).
-The IFAs and CDAs/ PCDAs hold very important and critical responsibilities vis-a-vis the expenditure of the biggest budget for any Ministry under Government of India - the Ministry of Defence.
-They're part of executive machinery in their role as IFAs and help plan judicious use of allotted money's to their zone/ command/ area of responsibility, therefore being incessantly involved in procurement, provisioning (Tendering), financial-logistical planning etc.
+The officers are then posted as either the Assistant Controllers of Defence Accounts (ACsDA) or Deputy Integrated Financial Advisers (Deputy IFAs).
+The IFAs and PCsDA/CsDA hold very important and critical responsibilities vis-a-vis the expenditure of the biggest budget for any Ministry under Government of India - the Ministry of Defence.
+They are part of executive machinery in their role as IFAs and help plan judicious use of allotted budgets to their zone/command/area of responsibility, therefore being closely involved in procurement, provisioning/tendering, financial-logistical planning, post-contract management etc.